Masochism: Coldness and Cruelty

+Contents

 The Language of Sade and Masoch

 Deleuze starts off by first moving from the clinical practice of associating proper names to diseases (Parkinson's and Roger's disease for instance).
 However, sometimes it is the patient's name that denotes the illness, as in the case of Masochism and Sadism.
 History of medicine, says Deleuze, can be regarded as a history of the illness (leprosy, plague) that dies and changes over time, and a history of the symptomatology.
 However, it is difficult to attribute a disease to Sade and Masoch, but a symptomatology and signs that they describe.
 It is no longer a matter of pain and sexual pleasure only but of bondage and humiliation as well.
 Therefore, the project is one that moves beyond the purely clinical realm.

 However, the differences in Sade and Masoch are not of complementarity but of constituting completely different worlds.
 Sade uses a language of descriptions that aim at demonstration, whereas Masoch uses the description for a higher function, one of persuasion and education.